CerberusV1/minecraft_deploy/README.md

 # minecraft_deploy
-Deploymentscript for an Minecraft Server
+Deploymentscript for an Minecraft Server lol